Rockset

 Create a MongoDB Atlas Integration

-The steps below show how to set up a MongoDB Atlas integration using MongoDB SCRAM Authentication mechanism.
-An integration can provide access to one or more MongoDB collections across different databases in the same MongoDB Atlas cluster.
+A MongoDB integration can provide access to one or more MongoDB collections across different databases in the same MongoDB Atlas cluster.
 You can use an integration to create Rockset collections that continuously sync data from your MongoDB Atlas collections.
+You can authenticate to MongoDB Atlas using MongoDB SCRAM Authentication or MongoDB X.509 Authentication.

 Step 1: Configure MongoDB Atlas Custom Role